danialgoodwin/dev/cheat-sheets/microsoft-bot-framework-cheat-sheet.md

 # Microsoft Bot Framework Cheat Sheet

 A 'bot' (generically) is a program that automates a task.
 An easy example is a chat bot, where you ask for something, then provides an answer (hopefully).
+The bot is meant to feel more human-like, or at least intelligent.

 ## Quick Links
 - Main page for Microsoft Bot Framework: https://dev.botframework.com/